How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Organization

 In \cref{var-chapter} we develop the required theory of algebraic varieties.
-We tried to stress the geometric point of view following \cite{mummetry}.
-A considerable portion of the results have been developed through exercises; we tried to ensure that no exercise is very difficult.
-We also included some material usually omitted from first courses on algebraic varieties, e.g.\ the relation between completeness and compactness (\crefrange{exercise:noetherian-to-compact}{exercise:compact=complete}), and the relation between algebraic and topological degrees of dominant maps (\cref{degree-morphism}).
+We tried to stress the geometric point of view where possible.
+A number of results have been developed through exercises; ample hints have been provided to ensure that no single step of any exercise is very difficult.
 In \cref{mult-chapter} we describe basic properties of intersection multiplicity (of $n$ regular functions at a nonsingular point of an $n$ dimensional variety), in particular how it can be computed using curves.
-After giving simple examples to illustrate that a satisfactory treatment of intersection multiplicity would need to incorporate non-reduced rings, we give a short introduction to closed subschemes of a variety. \Cref{appolytopes} is a compilation (with complete proof) of the properties of convex polyhedra which, together with the results of \cref{var-chapter}, constitute the foundation on which we introduce toric varieties in \cref{toric-intro}.
+After giving simple examples to illustrate that a satisfactory treatment of intersection multiplicity would need to incorporate non-reduced rings, we give a short introduction to ``closed subschemes of a variety''\footnote{We decided to omit definitions of general sheaves and schemes since we do not use these notions anywhere in this book.
+On the other hand, once one really understands the special cases of ``sheaves of ideals'' and ``closed subschemes of a variety,'' which are discussed in \cref{mult-chapter}, the leap to the general notions will be natural.}.
+A number of examples presented in \cref{var-chapter,mult-chapter} were taken from answers to the question {\em Algebraic geometry examples} \cite{mathoverflow-algeom-examples} posed by R.\ Borcherds on {\em MathOverflow}. \Cref{appolytopes} is a compilation (with complete proof) of the properties of convex polyhedra which, together with the results of \cref{var-chapter}, constitute the foundation on which we introduce toric varieties in \cref{toric-intro}.
 In \cref{toric-intro} we mainly discuss those properties of toric varieties which are required for the results in the subsequent chapters.
 In \cref{bkk-chapter} we prove Bernstein's theorem and present some of its basic applications to convex geometry.
 In \cref{bezout-chapter} we apply Bernstein's theorem to prove the weighted homogeneous and multi-homogeneous versions of B\'ezout's theorem. \Cref{multiplicity-chapter} contains the results on the generic bound and non-degeneracy conditions for intersection multiplicity at the origin, which we use in \cref{affine-chapter} to compute the generic bounds and non-degeneracy conditions for the number of solutions of polynomial systems on $\kk^n$.
 It turns out that one can as easily replace $\kk^n$ by an arbitrary Zariski open subset of $\kk^n$ - the results of \cref{affine-chapter} are derived in this greater generality.
 In \cref{affine-chapter} we also use the main results to derive generalizations of weighted homogeneous and multi-homogeneous versions of B\'ezout's theorem applicable to weighted degrees with possibly zero or negative weights.
 In \cref{milnor-chapter} we apply the results from \cref{multiplicity-chapter} to the study of Milnor numbers; in particular, we derive and generalize classical results of Kushnirenko on Milnor numbers. \Cref{bkk-chapter,affine-chapter,milnor-chapter} end with selections of open problems (mostly combinatorial in nature).